BLAKE3-team/BLAKE3-specs/README.md

 Run `make` to generate the PDF at `./build/blake3.pdf`.
-You'll need LaTeX installed as well as the Python `pygmentize` tool.
+If you uncomment the reference implementation in the appendices, you'll need the Python `pygmentize` tool installed.

 The current draft is committed as `./blake3.pdf`.